 Recover periods vary from woman to woman.
 It is recommended to take at least one week off work, generally the first few days are the most uncomfortable.
 Resumption of exercise and strenuous activities will be assessed and discussed with your doctor during your recovery, the average time to return to full activities is around three to four weeks.
 It is important not to sweat into the incision while it is healing.
-Therefore curtail activity and sun tanning until after the incision is healed and sealed.
+Therefore curtail vigorous activity until after the incision is healed and sealed.
 Don’t overdo activity, especially of the upper body, too early.
 Let your body rest and heal.
 You want to minimise swelling around the implant.
 Going into a spa or bath after a month is usually okay.
 During the early time, one to two weeks following the surgery, you don’t want to soak the incision.
 Be sure to check with your surgeon before returning to the gym.
 Patients vary greatly in recovery times.
 Walking is generally recommended to encourage circulation.
 The larger the implant you receive, the heavier the breasts will be.
 You should wear good support bras while running to minimise pull on the skin and ptosis (drooping) of the breast.

 This depends on multiple factors, such as the type of implant you receive, the pocket dissection, the way your body holds the implant and whether or not there is any degree of capsular contracture.
 It is possible for many women to have breast implants that are soft and move nicely, while other women have results that are firmer with an implant more fixed in position.